Phlomis chrysophylla Boiss.

-Phlomis chrysophylla is a small evergreen shrub with woolly-textured, sage-like leaves that turn lime green with age.
-It grows up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) wide.
+Phlomis chrysophylla is a small evergreen shrub with woolly-textured sage-like leaves that turn lime green with age.
+It grows up to 3 feet (90 cm) tall and 4 feet (1.2 m) wide.
 Leaves are up to 2.4 inches (6 cm) long.
-Hooded, golden yellow flowers are up to 1.2 inches (3 cm) long and borne in whorls in the upper leaf axils in early summer.
+Hooded, golden yellow flowers are up to 1.2 inches (3 cm) long and appear in whorls in the upper leaf axils in early summer.

 USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).